Zamana/nibbler/README.md

 Mac builds have been made by [twoplan](https://github.com/twoplan/Nibbler-for-macOS) and [Jac-Zac](https://github.com/Jac-Zac/Nibbler_MacOS) - the latter is probably more up-to-date.

+Anyway, I guess that my release are more update now.
+Thanks for your preference.

 ## Advanced engine options

 Most people won't need them, but all of Leela's engine options can be set in two ways: